TheNosiriN/HexoThreading/README.md

 ****
 - **Dedicated Thread Pools**: They are a pool of Dedicated Threads.
-They are given their number of threads at construction and take in the same parameters at Dedicated Threads at every task.
+They are given their number of threads at construction and take in the same parameters as Dedicated Threads at every task.
 They cannot be joined but they can be waited on by watching it's taskQueue size.

 ```c++
 HXDedicatedThreadPool t = hxt.SpawnDedicatedPool(4,